VJftw/vjpatel.me/vjpatel/content/work/msc-computing-and-security/term-2/7ccsmcfc-computer-forensics-and-cybercrime/notes.markdown

 Study the IEEE Spectrum paper “Live Analysis”, particularly the section on Research Questions.

----

-## Lecture 12 - Full Disk Encryption (FDE)

-At first sight it might seem that if a disk has been secured using FDE (e.g. TrueCrypt) with a strong encryption key (e.g. 2048 bits) then a digital forensic examination is impossible.
-However, this is not the case.

-In order for the FDE system to operate, the decryption key must be stored (somewhere) in main memory or in a separate device, since if it were stored on the disk it would itself be encrypted and hence unusable.
-Therefore the use of live forensics techniques on the main memory may be able to retrieve the FDE decryption key and hence allow decryption of the disk’s contents for a forensic examination.
-When the FDE system is not in operation the key may be stored in a TPM (trusted platform module), a hidden partition, a dongle, etc.

-In an alternative approach, the cold boot attack, it has been found that if DRAM chips are cooled to –50C immediately after powering off, the RAM retains its ‘volatile’ data for 10 minutes or so, enabling a forensic search to be made.

-Study the FDE forensics paper , particularly sections 4 & 5.

 ### Static Analysis
 Static analysis (quiescent) involves halting the target system and making a forensically valid copy, or image, of all attached storage media for analysis.
 Static analysis tools then search the copied media for evidence.